CAU-OSS-2019/webuffet_server/README.md

   - User can conveniently login to our server.
   - Server recognize users, so we can save and load user data.

-- API for theme community
+- API for theme market
   - User can save theme to server.
 It can help to immediately use saved theme in another pc/laptop.
   - Users can check, evaluate, and download themes uploaded by another users.